-The Board, in part through its delegation to the Nominating and Corporate Governance Committee, seeks to recommend qualified individuals to become members of the Board, and takes into consideration such factors as it deems appropriate based on current needs.
-The Board considers many factors when evaluating the suitability of, and selecting, individual director nominees, including, but not limited to, the following criteria applicable to all director nominees possess: (i) a commitment to the Company's basic beliefs as set forth in the Company's Code of Business Conduct and Ethics and shall be individuals of integrity, intelligence and strength of character; (ii) reputations, both personal and professional, consistent with the image and reputation of the Company; (iii) strong leadership skills; (iv) the ability to exercise sound business judgment; (v) relevant expertise and experience, including educational or professional backgrounds, and an ability to offer advice and guidance to management of the Company based on that expertise and experience; (vi) a general understanding of marketing, finance and other disciplines relevant to the success of a publicly-traded company in today's business environment, (vii) relevant regulatory experience, (viii) independence and decision-making ability, (ix) interpersonal skills, (x) community activities and relationships, (xi) the interrelationship between the candidate's experience and business background and other Board members' experience and business background, and (xii) a willingness to commit the necessary time and effort to attend and participate in Board meetings and related Board activities, and also to ensure an active Board whose members work well together.
-Although the Nominating and Corporate Governance Committee has not established a specific policy for consideration of diversity in its nominating process, one of its goals is to increase gender diversity on the Board.
+The Nominating and Corporate Governance Committee, seeks to recommend qualified individuals to become members of the Board, and takes into consideration such factors as it deems appropriate based on current needs.
+The Board considers many factors when evaluating the suitability of, and selecting, individual director nominees, including, but not limited to, the following criteria applicable to all director nominees: (i) a commitment to the Company's basic beliefs as set forth in the Company's Code of Business Conduct and Ethics; (ii) integrity, intelligence and strength of character; (iii) reputations, both personal and professional, consistent with the image and reputation of the Company; (iv) strong leadership skills; (v) the ability to exercise sound business judgment; (vi) relevant expertise and experience, including educational or professional backgrounds, and an ability to offer advice and guidance to management of the Company based on that expertise and experience; (vii) a general understanding of marketing, finance and other disciplines relevant to the success of a publicly-traded company in today's business environment, (viii) relevant regulatory experience, (ix) independence and decision-making ability, (x) interpersonal skills, (xi) community activities and relationships, (xii) the interrelationship between the candidate's experience and business background and other Board members' experience and business background, and (xiii) a willingness to commit the necessary time and effort to attend and participate in Board meetings and related Board activities, and also to ensure an active Board whose members work well together.
+The Board composition is also subject to the requirements set forth in our Corporate Governance Guidelines.

+Although the Nominating and Corporate Governance Committee has not established a specific policy for consideration of diversity in its nominating process, one of its goals is to foster diversity and inclusion on the Board.